Advance notices provide interim protection for deeds between two named parties that are intended to be registered in the land register.

 What is an advance notice?

-An advance notice is a notice providing protection for a deed between two named parties that is intended to be registered in the Land Register.
-The advance notice is entered on the application record of the Land Register or recorded in the Register of Sasines and provides the purchaser with a 35 day protected period that safeguards from:
+An advance notice is a notice providing protection for a deed between two named parties that is intended to be registered in the Land Register of Scotland.
+The advance notice is entered on the application record of the land register or recorded in the General Register of Sasines and provides the purchaser with a 35-day protected period that safeguards from:

 - an inhibition registered against the granter of the deed in the Register of Inhibitions; and